 YouTube Music Requirements

 Since YouTube Music ingests podcasts via RSS, it generally follows the standard 1:1 square format for the "Podcast" tab.
-However, your channel also needs a banner if you want to look professional on the main YouTube app.
+However, your channel presence is unique.

 - Podcast Thumbnail: 1:1 Square (Same as Apple).